KJone1/helm-tools/README.md

 ## About

-Container image with a bunch of useful Helm tools I made for myself.
+Container image with a bunch of useful Helm tools.
+Useful for easy local development of helm charts.

 ## Includes